eigenkarmanetwork/EKN/README.md

 Description:

-Register a new service with the ETN. `name` is case sensitive.
+Register a new service with the EKN. `name` is case sensitive.
 This will allow you to send votes on behalf of the users in your service.
-Calling this function return's your service's ETN key.
+Calling this function return's your service's EKN key.
 For future requests, `name` should be passed as `service_name` and the string returned by this API call should be passed as `service_key`.

 ##### Register Connection